 - BSA Certificate of Insurance – Many times locations that your Eagle Project will be conducted on require additional insurance.
 You may obtain this by filling this form out and fax it to the Van Nuys Service Center.

 Every quarter, at the monthly Roundtable meetings, the District puts on a special Eagle Project break-out workshop that guides scouts and their parents, helps answers questions- and gives you a lot of information.

-This meeting occurs the first Thursday of the month.
-Located at the LDS Church 27405 Bouquet Canyon Saugus, CA 91350 7:30 pm
+This meeting occurs on the first Thursday of each month at 7:30 pm, at the LDS Church at 27827 Skycrest Dr. Valencia, CA 91354

 Businesses also need a Tax Payer ID number which we have, again available upon request.
 Using the Tax Payer ID, all checks must be payable to BSA Troop #58.
 Our treasurer would then issue you a check made out to the scout.